jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-21.md

 Section 4.
 Term of Existence.
-Unless otherwise provided by law, PSALM shall exist for a period of twenty- five (25) years from the effectivity of the Act, and all assets held by it, all moneys and properties belonging to it, and all its liabilities outstanding upon the expiration of its term of existence shall revert to and be assumed by the National Government.
+Unless otherwise provided by law, PSALM shall exist for a period of twenty- five (25) years from the effectivity , and all assets held by it, all moneys and properties belonging to it, and all its liabilities outstanding upon the expiration of its term of existence shall revert to and be assumed by the National Government.
 Upon expiration of the term of PSALM, the